Jack Chesbro: Early life

-He was born John D. Chesbro on June 5, 1874, in Houghtonville, a village in North Adams, Massachusetts.
+John Dwight Chesbro was born on June 5, 1874, in Houghtonville, a village in North Adams, Massachusetts.
 He was the fourth of five children of Chad Brown Chesebrough, a shoemaker, and Martha Jane Fralensburgh.

 In 1892, Chesbro began playing for a sandlot ball team in Houghtonville.
 He worked in 1894 as an attendant at the Middletown State Homeopathic Hospital in Middletown, New York in order to play for the Asylums, the team representing the mental hospital.
 There, an inmate gave Chesbro the nickname "Happy Jack", due to his pleasant demeanor.

 Professional career

-Minor leagues (1895–1899)
+Minor leagues

 Chesbro began his professional career in minor league baseball in 1895.
 That year, he pitched for the Albany Senators of the New York State League until they folded, at which point he joined the Johnstown Buckskins.
 When the league disbanded during the season, he joined the Springfield Maroons of the Eastern League.
 In 1896, Chesbro pitched for the Roanoke Magicians of the Virginia League, until it disbanded.
 He pitched the remainder of the 1896 season in Cooperstown, New York for the Cooperstown Athletics.
 There, the local newspaper shortened his last name to "Chesbro" so that it would fit in the box score.

 Chesbro pitched for the Richmond, Virginia based Richmond Bluebirds of the Atlantic League from 1897 through 1899.
 After the 1898 season, he was drafted by Ned Hanlon of the Baltimore Orioles.
 However, Hanlon took a job with the Brooklyn Superbas and the Orioles were nearly contracted, resulting in Chesbro not signing with Baltimore, as Hanlon allowed the option to lapse.
 He returned to Richmond for the 1899 season.

-Major League Baseball (1899–1909)
+Pittsburgh Pirates (1899–1902)

 Chesbro was sold by Richmond to the Pittsburgh Pirates on July 7, 1899, for $1,500 ($ in current dollar terms).
 He made his Major League Baseball (MLB) debut with the Pirates on July 12, 1899.
 He recorded a 6–9 win–loss record for the 1899 Pirates.
 After the season, on December 8, 1899, Chesbro was traded with George Fox, Art Madison, John O'Brien, and $25,000 ($ in current dollar terms) to the Louisville Colonels for Honus Wagner, Fred Clarke, Bert Cunningham, Mike Kelley, Tacks Latimer, Tommy Leach, Tom Messitt, Deacon Phillippe, Claude Ritchey, Rube Waddell, Jack Wadsworth, and Chief Zimmer.
 The Louisville club dissolved that offseason, and Chesbro, Fox, Madison and O'Brien were assigned to Pittsburgh in March as the National League (NL) reduced from 12 to eight teams.

 After going 15–13 for the 1900 Pirates, Chesbro won 21 games for the 1901 Pirates, while leading the NL with six shutouts.
 He went 28–6 with a 2.17 earned run average (ERA) for the 1902 Pirates, leading the NL in wins and shutouts.
 The Pirates won the National League pennant in 1901 and 1902.